emacsmirror/quick-sdcv/README.md

 **This package enables Emacs to function as an offline dictionary.**

-This integration allows users to access and utilize sdcv dictionary functionalities directly within the Emacs environment, leveraging the capabilities of `sdcv` to look up words and translations from various dictionary files.
+This integration allows users to access sdcv dictionary functionalities directly within the Emacs environment, leveraging the capabilities of `sdcv` to look up words and translations from various dictionary files.

 Here are the main interactive functions:
 - `quick-sdcv-search-at-point`: Searches the word around the cursor and displays the result in a buffer.